- Get Started

-This little iOS app packs a power punch in metacognition and informal learning that can have a long reach, because it uses Tin Can.
+This little iOS app packs a power punch in metacognition and informal learning that can have a long reach, because it uses xAPI.
 Tappestry encourages people to reflect on their daily experiences to sort out what they did and how they learned from it.
 The app collects what was learned, photos, people involved, ratings, and categories.
 It also connects to social networks.
-Each Tappestry entry creates a Tin Can statement that is sent to our Cloud LRS with the noun, verb, object and extension information for each event.
+Each Tappestry entry creates a xAPI statement that is sent to our Cloud LRS with the noun, verb, object and extension information for each event.

 Learning events in Tappestry are shared among the person’s social connections in the app, or publicly.
 One use for this is a community of practice, where members are all passionate about the topic and curious to see what activities and content their peers are finding the most valuable.
 The statements of these events could be shared to any other LRS and analyzed to help the person start learning from where they are, rather than starting from the beginning and repeating information because one system is unaware of the other.

 MapDeck aggregates all of the powerpoint slides from all the presentations at a single event, and makes them searchable.
 It also allows users to choose and order specific slides in an exported ppt deck or html flipbook to create their own personal conference reference deck.

 Most of the possible actions in the interface generate xAPI statements.
 These statements include searching, selecting, reordering, previewing, creating, and sharing slides.
 These statements also include whether the user was on a computer or mobile device, a direct reference to each slide involved in the statement, the type of output for the mashed-up deck (HTML or PPT).
 These statements allow many possibilities for analysis of the person’s journey through the tool as well as which slides and topics held the most interest.
 Sharing these statements to another LRS can enable the other system to see what information the person has been exposed to and where their interest areas lie to propose better learning options.